king-mctest/caliente/README.md

 # caliente
-A compiled, easy to learn programming language.
+A concise, easy to learn interpreted programming language.